What is Genetic Testing?

 This is the case in ovarian cancer, where 10 to 20% of cases are caused by an inherited mutation.

-As a result, a national, government-funded research study TraceBack has been set up.
-This study tests the stored ovarian cancer looking for mistakes in genes such as BRCA1 and BRCA2.
+The stored tumour block from the ovarian cancer can be tested for mistakes in genes such as BRCA1 and BRCA2.
 If no mutation is detected, it is very unlikely the ovarian cancer was caused by a heritable BRCA1 or BRCA2 mutation.

 On the other hand, if a mutation is detected in BRCA1 or BRCA2 in the cancer, it's possible the mutation was present in that person all along, even before they were born.
 If that's the case, then blood relatives may also carry the same high-risk mutation.
 Knowing about this possibility, family members can have germline genetic testing looking for that specific mistake.
 If it is present, there's a lot that can be done to reduce cancer risk.